henryluan95/henry-luan-brainfix/README.md

 Brainflix is a new video streaming platform which users can watch and upload new videos.
 This project is an assignment that I did when I was a student at BrainStation.
 As per requirements, I built both frontend and backend for this assignment.
 The frontend ensures users getting the requested video upon chosing a video from the recommended section while the backend provides different endpoints to get, post, delete data.

 Please click here for the live website: https://henry-luan-brainflix.herokuapp.com/
+Note: The website takes a bit to load initially because of ✨Heroku✨

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)